 The masculine: he/him/his

 While other sets exist, these are the ones by far most utilized in everyday language.
 The feminine and masculine are the most commonly used because of the ingrained binary that society has faced prior, but it can be harmful to guess pronouns.
 If you have not been expressly told someone’s gender, do not assume it.
+Instead, try introducing yourself and your own pronouns so they feel comfortable doing the same.

 The singular “they” (which has a long history of non-gendered use within the English language, dating back to the 1400’s and used by authors like Jane Austen and Shakespeare) is the most commonly adopted gender-neutral noun, though others do exist.
 We already use “they” in everyday language.
 Think of the phrases: “Who do they think they are?” or “You showed them!”
 We use this language daily, so we have all the skills already.
 We just need to learn to use them.

 Learning new pronouns when your brain has been wired to the binary normative of feminine and masculine can take practice, but learning and growing are an important part of our community and being a human in general.
 Don’t be afraid to mess up — messing up is part of life.
 As long as you learn from mistakes, get better, try harder, and be more considerate.
+And, if you find yourself in a situation where you have been corrected, thank the person for informing you and proceed from there.

 Pronouns are some of the most fundamental ways we can be good allies and considerate humans.
 To respect someone’s pronouns is to respect them, their experience, and their identity.
 Pronouns can evolve as well, both situationally and because of the fluidity of gender.
 Respecting pronouns is one the simplest, easiest, and most fundamental ways to show respect and consideration for others.